intel-iot-devkit/joule-code-samples/exploring-cpp/lesson_6_using_crow/README.md

 ## Lesson 6: Using Crow

 This lesson is focused on creating a small webserver using the Crow micro-framework for web.
-Ensure that you’ve opened your IP tables in order to access the server!
+Ensure that youâ€™ve opened your IP tables in order to access the server!

 ### The Software